No items found.

 Overall strategies

-One of the greatest psychological obstacles that an attorney encounters in voir dire is the social desirability bias, a cognitive bias or mental shortcut used in human decision making.
+One of the greatest psychological obstacles that an attorney encounters in voir dire is the social desirability bias, a cognitive bias or mental shortcut used in human decision-making.

 Research studies have indicated that two major components of social desirability bias are:

-1. Impression management—the purposeful presentation of self to fit into a situation or please an audience, and
+1. Impression management — the purposeful presentation of self to fit into a situation or please an audience, and

-2. Self-deception—which may be unconscious, and is based on the motivation to maintain a positive self-concept.
+2. Self-deception — which may be unconscious, and is based on the motivation to maintain a positive self-concept.

 Only when social desirability bias is effectively mitigated will it be possible to elicit an honest answer from a prospective juror in voir dire.
-An honest response is necessary to uncover any other biases which a juror may hold in favor of or against your client.
+An honest response is necessary to uncover any other biases that a juror may hold in favor of or against your client.

 There are a few strategies to mitigate and minimize social desirability bias, including: